ben594/align/README.md

 5. To merge the changes into the main project so others can add on top of your work, you need to open a merge request.
 This request is an open invitation for your teammates to take a look at your code, make sure the changes look good to them, and then incorporate them onto the main branch for others to use.
 To open a merge request, click on 'merge requests' in the left hand navigation bar, and then hit the blue 'New merge request' button at the top right.
 It will ask you to select a source branch.
 For our example above this would be the `query-feature` branch.
 For the target branch, leave it as main.
 6. Once the merge request is created, ping your teammates to take a look at it.
 If they think it's acceptable, they just need to click 'merge' and the code you've written get's incorporated.
 Now you can safely delete the `query-feature` branch on gitlab.
 Done!
-### Other Gitlab features
-Gitlab offers a host of other features and plugins to help you develop code faster and better.
-If you are curious to learn more, two things to explore next would be to create tests that run automatically on any code pushed to the repo, and to specify linters to make sure the code remains clean and legible.